walusungu101/Ak-real-estate-zm/properties/babysitter.md

 beds: 2
 baths: 1
 size: 2000 sq.m
+layout: property            # important to specify your layout
 permalink: /properties/babysitter/  # URL of the page
 ---
 The House is now under construction